3Doodler: Kickstarter campaign

 WobbleWorks launched a Kickstarter campaign for the 3Doodler on February 19, 2013, with an initial fundraising target of $30,000.
-The campaign closed on 25 March 2013.
+The campaign closed on March 25, 2013.
 The $50 reward level was the minimum needed to receive the product, with highly recommended reward levels of $75 and $99 including more bags of plastic thread, and the highest level of $10,000 including a "membership in the company’s beta testing program for future products" and the opportunity to spend an entire day with the company's founders, along with the backer's 3Doodler being personally engraved.
 The reward levels were expanded due to demand, with the added tiers of the product shipping in 2014 rather than in 2013 for the earlier backers.
-The company also teamed up with several Etsy wire-artists to showcase the abilities of the 3Doodler and to create "limited edition art pieces" for the campaign.
+The company also teamed up with several Etsy wire artists to showcase the abilities of the 3Doodler and to create "limited edition art pieces" for the campaign.

-The fundraising target was reached within a matter of hours and many of the reward levels were sold out within the first day, along with all the Etsy art pieces.
+The fundraising target was reached within hours, and many of the reward levels were sold out within the first day, along with all the Etsy art pieces.
 By February 22, more than $1 million had been pledged, and the final pledge amount exceeded $2 million.

 3Doodler Start

 3Doodler Start is a version of the 3Doodler especially designed for little children.
-The developer states that it is kid-safe, because the tip of the pen does not heat up.
-Instead of plugging it to a power outlet like other 3Doodlers, one can charge it and press the on button to use the pen.
+The developer states that it is kid-safe because the tip of the pen does not heat up.
+Instead of plugging it into a power outlet like other 3Doodlers, one can charge it and press the on button to use the pen.